-Emily was born and raised in Western Massachusetts.
-Emily is an accomplished actor and vocalist, and is currently the Development Manager for the Academy of Music in Northhampton, MA.
-Before joining the Academy of Music, Emily lived as an avid performer and production stage manager.
-Her work has taken her all over the country and overseas to China for over a year, where she performed with the Shanghai Repertory Theatre.
-After slowing down on the travel train, Emily received her MFA in Theatre Management from Florida State University and joined the Tony Award-winning Williamstown Theatre Festival as the Associate of Marketing and Development before moving on to Manager of Marketing and Development with the Academy of Music Theatre in Northampton, MA.
+Emily Curro is Executive Director of Troy Foundry Theatre.
+She is a graduate of Russell Sage College in Troy, NY (BS in Musical Theater).
+She has worked as an actor, stage manager, and theatre professional all around the country, and even overseas in Shanghai, China where she performed with the Shanghai Repertory Theatre for a year (Cordelia, King Lear; Sibyl, Private Lives).
+After receiving her MFA in Theatre Management from Florida State University she joined the Tony Award-winning Williamstown Theatre Festival as the Associate Director of Marketing and Development before moving on to Manager of Marketing and Development with the Academy of Music Theatre in Northampton, MA.
 She believes the arts are an integral part of how we form communities; how we perceive and communicate with the world around us and with each other.
-She is thrilled to be returning to Troy to make art happen!
+Emily would like to thank her family, Ethan and Clarence for being her rocks in life.

 Alex is currently employed as a Senior Fund Accountant at LeverPoint Management, LLC (a third-party fund administrator located in Clifton Park, NY).
 Prior to LeverPoint, Alex was employed at Golub Capital (a credit asset manager located in New York, NY) where she quickly moved up the ranks from Bookkeeping Temp - to Junior Accountant - to Accountant - within the span of three and a half years.
 Alex received her BS in Musical Theatre from Russell Sage College and Certificate in Accounting Principles from Baruch College.